Devon Energy Corporation's third-quarter 2014 earnings per share

-strategy to divest non-core assets in the U.S. and Canada and focus
+assets in the U.S. and Canada, and focusing on reserve-rich onshore

 Oklahoma City, OK-based Devon Energy Corporation is an